- Key Info

 The main form of communication used to contact parents/guardian is via email and letter.
 Please ensure that we have your up to date email.
-From time to time it may be necessary for the teachers to use text messaging as a means to contact parents quickly.
 Parents may also use the email service to contact the school office.
 For matters of a more serious nature, a face to face meeting is more appropriate.
-There is a Termly Newsletter giving updates on the latest news and happenings in the school, any new policies, achievements, outings, areas of concern etc. as well as regular updates on the school website http://bhaktivedantamanorschool.co.uk Emails are sent regularly to parents with current information.
+There is a Weekly Newsletter giving updates on the latest news and happenings in the school, any new policies, achievements, outings, areas of concern etc. as well as regular updates on the school Facebook page and Instagram .
+Emails are sent regularly to parents with current information.

-The head teacher is available in the school office on Monday, Tuesday and Thursday between 9am and 4 pm.
+An appointment can be made to speak with the headteacher after school if needed to discuss any concerns.
 If there is something you are concerned about please follow the guidelines of the Complaints procedure at the end of this pack.

 We will notify parents in advance of any emergency closures that are foreseen, for example emergency building work.
 In the case of other emergencies, such as severe weather, we will keep children under supervision on the school premises until you are able to collect them or until it is the end of the school day and it is safe for them to return home.
 We follow the lead of the other local Hertfordshire schools in terms of closures for severe weather.
 Our website will be updated with the latest information, and we may also use other means to contact you ie text messaging/Whatsapp/phone calls.
 Please ensure the school office has your most up-to-date contact details.